-A followup to yesterday’s post on the Fermi Paradox, some reasons the Universe could have been less suitable for the evolution of complex life until recently, making us one of the first intelligent species to evolve.
+A followup to the previous post on the Fermi Paradox, some reasons the Universe could have been less suitable for the evolution of complex life until recently, making us one of the first intelligent species to evolve.

 2) Gamma Ray Bursts (GRBs).
 GRBs are bursts of gamma rays (high frequency radiation) lasting from milliseconds to minutes, like GRB 080319B.
-(Check out tweets for January 11.)
-They are probably supernovas or even larger explosions with one pole of the exploding star pointed at the Earth.
+(Check out this tweet from January 11.)
+GRBs are probably supernovas or even larger explosions where one pole of the exploding star is pointed at the Earth.
 A major GRB could irradiate one side of the planet, and also affect the other side by destroying the ozone layer, causing mass extinctions.
 GRBs may have swept the Milky Way frequently in the past.
 The good news is they’re probably getting less frequent.
 This could be the first time in the history of the Milky Way that enough time has passed without a major GRB for intelligent life to evolve.
 If true, we should think about how to protect ourselves from the next one – lots of sunblock recommended.

 If GRBs are such a threat, we might expect to find evidence that they have caused mass extinctions in the past (not wiping out all life obviously).
 For more on this, check out upcoming blog posts and tweets for the end-Ordovician, March 3.